spiral/docs/docs/en/security/authentication.md

 ### Token transport

-In the Spiral framework, the `Spiral\Auth\HttpTransportInterface` is used to read and write authentication tokens in HTTP requests and responses using the PSR-7 interfaces.
+In Spiral, the `Spiral\Auth\HttpTransportInterface` is used to read and write authentication tokens in HTTP requests and responses using the PSR-7 interfaces.

 This interface defines three methods: